 In fact, I've made up a large batch and frozen the extra meatballs for another time.

-These meatballs contain less fat than a standard meatball because you bake them rather than frying.
+These meatballs are less fattening than a standard meatball because you bake them rather than frying.

 Admittedly, that sauce is full of sugar (thus the sweet part of sweet & zingy Asian meatballs).